indranilbanerjeeawssa/JavaExamples/activemq_consumer_dynamo_sam/README.md

-# sqs-consumer-dynamo-sam
+# activemq-consumer-dynamo-sam

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-- sqs_event_consumer_function/src/main/java - Code for the application's Lambda function.
+- activemq_event_consumer_function/src/main/java - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
-- sqs_event_consumer_function/src/test/java - Unit tests for the application code.
+- activemq_event_consumer_function/src/test/java - Unit tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

-The application uses several AWS resources, including a Lambda function, an SQS event source and a DynamoDB table to which the lambda function will write.
+The application uses several AWS resources, including a Lambda function, an ActiveMQ event source and a DynamoDB table to which the lambda function will write.
 These resources are defined in the `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that updates your application code.

 ## Use the SAM CLI to build and test locally